researcher and educator in politics, security and technology

 The Hague, Netherlands: As of September 2019, I am an Assistant Professor at the Institute of Security and Global Affairs (ISGA - check out their blog here) at the University of Leiden.
 At ISGA, I am a member of the research group on Cybersecurity Governance and an Associate Fellow of The Hague Program for Cyber Norms.
 You can find more about my courses on the 'teaching' tab.
 I am also affiliated with the Cyber Statecraft Initiative at the Atlantic Council.

 Cambridge, MA: For the academic year 2018-2019, I was a postdoctoral research fellow with the Cyber Project and Middle East Initiative at the Belfer Center for Science and International Affairs, Harvard Kennedy School.
-I was also part of their China Cyber Policy Initiative, and remain a non-resident fellow with the Cyber Project, contributing to seminars and publications.
+I was also part of their China Cyber Policy Initiative.

-Oxford, UK: In 2018, I completed my DPhil in International Relations at the University of Oxford, on cybersecurity in Egypt and the Gulf states (here), with fieldwork conducted in these countries from 2015 to 2017.
-I am part of the University of Oxford's Centre for Technology and Global Affairs, and am regularly in Oxford and London.
+Oxford, UK: In 2018, I completed a DPhil in International Relations at the University of Oxford, on cybersecurity in Egypt and the Gulf states (here), and remain part of the University of Oxford's Centre for Technology and Global Affairs.
 Before my doctoral studies, I completed an MSc at Birkbeck College, University of London, and a BA at the University of Cambridge.